 In the past, nursing homes were largely regarded as an elderly person’s final residence.
-After living a long and independent life and then suffering a debilitating injury or chronic illness that compromises their independence, it was generally accepted that the person would be more than happy to spend the rest of the life in a state of peaceful rest and relaxation, playing cards in the community room and having their every personal needs taken care of.
+After living a long and independent life and then suffering a debilitating injury or chronic illness that compromises their independence, it was generally accepted that the person would be more than happy to spend the rest of the life in a state of peaceful rest and relaxation, playing cards in the community room and having their every personal need are taken care of.
 This may all change with the aging baby boomers.
 As the need for occupational therapy in nursing homes grows, you’ll often find that this career path is rewarding both financially and emotionally.
 Below we’ll look at the role of occupational therapy in nursing homes as well as the importance of the career.
 Let’s take a look!

 Occupational Therapy in Nursing Homes